QuantumMaterialsModelling/AiSurf-Automated-Identification-of-Surface-images/README.md

 The main advantage of AiSurf is that it exploits unsupervised machine learning techniques, so it doesn't require any image database for training, which is a bottleneck for many image classification programs.
 It can be executed by office computers/laptops with an overall calculation time of approximately 30-60 seconds.
 No programming skills are required to use this tool, only the istructions written in the [Usage](#usage) section need to be followed. <br>
 AiSurf extracts primitive lattice vectors, unit cells, and structural distortions from the original image, with no pre-assumption on the lattice and minimal user intervention.

+## Cite our work
+We kindly ask the user to cite [AiSurf's related article](https://iopscience.iop.org/article/10.1088/2632-2153/acb5e0/meta) when using it for their scientific research.

 ## Installation
 No installation is needed, the user just needs to download this repository.
 ### Dependencies